PratikBhopi/cloneCynthia/Readme.md

-## This Website is clone of a Portfolio Present on the awwards official website
+## This Website is clone of a Portfolio Present on the awwwards official website

 Javascript Libraries like GSAP & Locomotibe Js is used in this clone.